-Guide Friday City Sightseeing is Oxford's definitive guided tour provider.
-Their intricate knowledge of the famous university town coupled with a comprehensive attraction itinerary make them by far the best way to get the most out of your visit.
+'Guide Friday City Sightseeing' is Oxford's official bus tour service.
+Their in-depth knowledge coupled with a comprehensive itinerary make them by far the best way to get the most out of your visit.

 All of Oxford's world renowned colleges are within easy reach of the 'City & University' sightseeing route.
 This route has 20 bus stops including Oxford Railway Station, Queen's College, the Sheldonian Theatre and much more.

 As you travel aboard the double decker buses you can listen to intriguing commentary either from a live English-speaking guide or the pre-recorded audio system.
 Both routes are a breeze to navigate and they allow you disembark at any point for closer on-foot exploration.

 - Audio Guide: English, French, German, Italian, Spanish, Swedish, Dutch, Russian, Japanese, Mandarin, Cantonese, Polish and Portuguese.